-With wind gusts of up to 20 MPH on Tuesday evening the Indiana Baseball team were set to face off against No. 17 Indiana State Sycamores.
+BART KAUFMAN FIELD — With wind gusts of up to 20 mph on Tuesday evening, the Indiana Baseball team was set to face off against No. 17 Indiana State Sycamores.
 Two weeks ago the Hoosiers fell 15-7 in Terre Haute, however a few big innings allowed Indiana to come away with a 16-7 win.

 “We just were much more of ourselves today,” Indiana Coach Jeff Mercer said.